-Joseph Birkofer, principal and founder of Legacy Asset Management in Houston, says the problem starts with forgetting that credit is a loan, not free money.
+Joseph Birkofer, principal and founder of Legacy Asset Management, says the problem starts with forgetting that credit is a loan, not free money.
 To avoid that trap, he suggests mentally substituting another term for “credit” that seems a little less positive.

 “‘Credit’ is a good word: I’m giving you credit for that great idea.
-I got extra credit for that term paper,” Birkofer says.
-“People should kind of thumbtack it to their foreheads, so to speak, that this is not a ‘good’ card; it’s a borrowing card.”
+I got extra credit for that project,” Birkofer says.
+“People should kind of pin it to their foreheads, so to speak, that this is not a ‘good’ card; it’s a borrowing card.”

 Here’s how to talk yourself out of some of the worst credit card moves.